The apprenticeship of Anthony Mann (born Emil Bundesmann)

 Then he climbed a ladder and hid in the attic.

-alla mediocre commedia/detective film Two O'Clock Courage (1945),
+the mediocre farcical detective movie Two O'Clock Courage (1945),

 A man is bleeding and has lost his memory when he is almost run over by a